alpernakin/Download-App-Container/README.md

 # Download-App-Container
-Download real-time map data and statistics representation
+Download real-time map data and statistics representation.

+**Frontend**: A mobile application, implemented with Ionic + Angular.
+The application streams and represents the download points on a map and some example statistics.

+**Backend**: API, implemented with ExpressJs + Mongoose.
+The API serves the download points and streams them, besides, it serves some statistics info as well.

+**Data-Producer**: Automatically produces and inserts dummy data into the Mongo database.

 # Installation